-Generally speaking, the RCS is able to offer three types of invited review:
+Generally speaking, the College is able to offer three types of invited review:

-Service reviews assist healthcare organisations by providing independent expert advice on the way a surgical service is being delivered and how this might be improved.
+Service Reviews assist healthcare organisations by providing independent expert advice on the way a surgical service is being delivered and how this might be improved.

-Individual reviews assist healthcare organisations in identifying whether there is a problem to consider or case to be answered with regard to alleged unsatisfactory surgical practice of an individual surgeon.
+Individual Reviews assist healthcare organisations in identifying whether there is a problem to consider or case to be answered with regard to alleged unsatisfactory surgical practice of an individual surgeon.

-Clinical record reviews provide an independent expert opinion on whether the management of a specific case or series of cases has met the required RCS/specialty association standards.
+Clinical Record Reviews provide an independent expert opinion on whether the management of a specific case or series of cases has met the required College/Specialty Association standards.